garrandall/popular-music-data/tracks/i-cry-ja-rule-lil--mo.md

 "I don't want me baby to die"
 Brought so much pain into a life
 Gotta make it better
 Cuz when ma cried I cried
 We cried together

-Oooooohhhh
+Oh
 You cry, then I cry
 Then we cry
 When he cries
 I cry together, together
 When I cry, then you cry
 Then we'll cry, together
 Baby, cuz when
 Ja cries, Mo cries
 We'll cry, together
 If he cry, I'll cry
 Then we'll cry, together